open-webui/open-webui/location/README.md

 Currently we're avoiding editing existing files to avoid merge conflicts.
 The "location" folder is our area to customize.

-TO DO: For Docker installs, document if it's possible to edit our [Projects repo fork of open-webui](https://github.com/modelearth/projects).
+TO DO: For Docker installs, document if it's possible to edit our [Projects repo fork of open-webui](https://github.com/modelearth/projects). - Dinesh B

 Or do we have to avoid Docker and instead install using these commands when editing locally (from [Open WebUI Getting Started](https://docs.openwebui.com/getting-started/))